by: Vince Dibona

 Step 1: Memorize the Basic Chord Shapes

-When starting to learn these basic guitar chords, the first step for beginners is to begin memorizing each chord shape.
+For beginners, you can start by memorizing each chord shape.
 Refer to the chord charts to determine where to place each finger on the fretboard.
 To start, focus on placing each finger in position one at a time, as close to the fret bar as possible.
-Over time, your goal will be to have all your fingers in place simultaneously.
-For now, just focus on learning the shapes and coordinating each finger appropriately.

-Once all your fingers are in place at the designated positions on the fretboard, gently press down on the strings with each finger, and strum each string until a clear note rings out for every note of the chord.
-If a note doesn’t sound clear or seems ‘dead,’ check the position of your finger and ensure it’s not too far from the fret bar.
+- If a note doesn’t sound clear or seems ‘dead,’ check the position of your finger and ensure it’s not too far from the fret bar.
 Your fingers should be as close to the fret as possible without resting directly on top of it.

-Also, be mindful of your fretting hand’s thumb position.
+- Use only the minimal amount of pressure needed for a clear note to ring out.
+Applying more pressure than necessary can lead to discomfort and potential injury.
+Be mindful of your fretting hand’s thumb position.
 Keep it located directly behind and in the middle of the fretboard, rather than wrapping it over the top.
 While there are specific instances where wrapping the thumb over the top is appropriate, these are exceptions to the rule.

-Additionally, ensure that you’re not pressing your thumb into the fretboard when fretting notes, as this can lead to hand pain and potential injury.
 Avoiding these bad habits from the start is crucial and can save you years of frustration and potential injuries.
-An expert guitar teacher can guide you in avoiding bad habits and help accelerate your progress.
+An expert guitar teacher can guide you here, accelerating your guitar chord practice progress.

-Step 2: Changing Chords
+Step 2: Change Guitar Chords

 Before you begin directly switching between chord shapes, you want to be able to get your fretting hand in place for each chord from a dead stop position.

-Now we can begin switching between different chord shapes.
 Start by selecting two chords and practice fretting the first one.
 Then, release the first chord while maintaining the shape of the chord with your fretting hand.
 Next, while your fretting hand is elevated above the strings, slowly shift it into the next chord shape.
 Once your fretting hand has fully shifted into the new chord position, gradually bring it down to the strings and fret the notes.

 When you can verify that each note is ringing clearly after shifting to the next chord, congratulations!
 You have successfully switched between chords.
-Repeat this process with any pair of chords, aiming to switch between any chord in the group seamlessly.

 Examples: